weibeld/anki-japanese/README.md

 cat kanjiapi_full.json | jq '.kanjis | to_entries' >data.json
 ```

-> **Note:** this transforms the KanjiAPI data into a JSON list of objects with `"key"` and `"value"` fields, where `"key"` is the kanji and `"value"` is the  API entry for that kanji.
+> **Note:** this transforms the kanjiapi.dev data into a JSON list of objects with `"key"` and `"value"` fields, where `"key"` is the kanji and `"value"` is the  API entry for that kanji.
 This makes the further processing simpler.

 **Counting entries:**